 How Long Does it Take to Trademark a Name in Canada?

-Another frequently asked question on how long does it take to trademark a anme in Canada?
-From experience with registering trademarks successfully since 2002 globally, specifically in Canada, the typical timeline when filling correctly the first time is as follows:
+From experience with registering trademarks successfully since 2002 globally, specifically in Canada, the typical timeline is:

 Common Mistakes People Make When Trademarking a Name

-We see these mistakes all the time, and they can defenitly delay your approval significantly.
+We see these mistakes all the time, and they can definitely delay your approval:

 Take a look at the few simple things that make the trademark registration process easier:

-1. Picking a name that is very unique, memorable and not descriptive
+- Picking a name that is unique, memorable and not descriptive

-Myths vs. Facts on How to Trademark a Name in Canada
+Myths vs. Facts on Trademarking a Name in Canada

-Teaching yourself how to trademark a name within Canada is one of the best decisions you could ever make to safeguard your brand.
-This will ensure you have a future free of concerns that another person could steal your identity.
+Teaching yourself how to trademark a name in Canada is one of the best decisions you could ever make to safeguard your brand.
+This ensures your brand has a secure future, free from the risk of someone else claiming your name.

 Your brand name is a symbol of what you are building.
 Start protecting it early.